 Note that $V_h\subsetneq H^1(\Om;\R^m)$ because the functions in $V_h$ may not be continuous across the element boundary.
 The bilinear form $a_h$ is defined for any $v,w\in V_h$ in a piecewise manner as \( a_h(v,w):=\sum_{\tau\in\mc{T}_h} a_{\tau}(v,w). \) The approximation problem reads as: Find $u_h\in V_h^0$ such that

 where \( V_h^0{:}=\{v\in V_h|\ \text{the degrees of freedom of the nodes on~}\pa \Omega\text{~are zero}\}\).
 It follows from~\cite[Appendix B]{EfendievHouWu:2000} that

-is a norm over $V_h^0$. \begin{remark} The authors in~\cite{HenningPeterseim:2013} introduced a new MsFEM that allows for the over-sampling domain of more general shape, e.g. an element star, which facilitates the implementation of MsFEM, while it is equivalent to the original version~\cite{EfendievHouWu:2000} if the over-sampling domain is a simplex. \end{remark}
+is a norm over $V_h^0$. \begin{remark} The authors in~\cite{HenningPeterseim:2013} introduced a new MsFEM that allows for the oversampling domain of more general shape, e.g. an element star, which facilitates the implementation of MsFEM, while it is equivalent to the original version~\cite{EfendievHouWu:2000} if the oversampling domain is a simplex. \end{remark}